-The Foundation Office administers two charitable Foundations: United Westminster Schools and The Grey Coat Hospital Foundation, which, between them, have five schools, two state (both comprehensive) and three independent.
-Both Foundations, which employ the office staff, jointly own the Foundation offices.
+The Foundation Office administers the United Westminster and Grey Coat Hospital Foundation which has five schools, two state (both comprehensive) and three independent.

 The Foundation provides, inter alia, a secretariat for Trustees and Governors, as well as advice to the schools and Trustees on legal, financial and other matters affecting the world of education.
 Overall policies and items such as insurance cover are the responsibility of the Trustees.
 Efforts are made to spread good practice between the schools and the five Heads meet regularly as a group.

 The Trustees appoint the majority of Governors and much of the responsibility of running the schools has been delegated to the individual governing bodies.
 There is a Trustees’ meeting once a term at which the Chairmen of Governors have to report on the work of their schools.